 10-quart container.
 Designed to be whisper quiet and perfect for classrooms and offices.
 Powerful four-level filtration system.
 50-foot cord.
 Received gold-level certification by the Carpet and Rug Institute.
 Only weighs 11 pounds.
 Comes with a commercial kit full of detailing tools.

 This fully featured model is an expensive option for a vacuum.

 Weighs 12 pounds.
 Comes with different attachments like a crevice tool and upholstery tool.
 30-foot cord.
-Comes with a one-year limited warranty.
 Five-position height adjustment.
 Good for all floor services.
 Bright green color.

 This vacuum requires bags that must be purchased separately.

 35-foot cord.
 Top-filling inner bag design.
 Designed for low-pile carpets and hardwood floors.
 Arthritis Foundation approves this vacuum for ease of use.
 6,500 RPM for maximum cleaning power.
 Weighs only 8.2 pounds.
 12-inch wide cleaning path.

 Although the cord is long, it isn't retractable and tangles easily.